-Comparing a sputum culture test and a sputum fungal smear
+Sputum culture test vs. sputum fungal smear

 A sputum fungal smear is different from a sputum culture test because it looks for fungi under a microscope instead of trying to grow fungi in a dish.

-Comparing a sputum culture test and a sputum PCR
+Sputum culture test vs. sputum PCR

 Polymerase chain reaction (PCR) is a testing technique that looks for traces of genetic material in a test sample.
 A sputum PCR is most frequently used to test for viral infections such as influenza, COVID-19, or other respiratory viruses.

 Sputum culture tests take longer than PCR tests but are more frequently used for finding bacterial and fungal infections.
 For some conditions, like tuberculosis, a sputum culture test is considered to be more useful when planning treatment.